chompie1337/SIGRed_RCE_PoC/README.md

 ## Lab Environment Setup

-An attacker would set up an evil domain whose NS record points to a malicious server (attacker machine) For demo/testing purposes, just set up a conditional forwarder on the victim machine to forward "evil domain" requests to your attacker machine.
+An attacker would set up an evil domain whose NS record points to a malicious server (attacker machine).
+For demo/testing purposes, just set up a conditional forwarder on the victim machine to forward "evil domain" requests to your attacker machine.

 Tools -> DNS